cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 BE yields quickly (sub-millisecond) and HP absorbs a controlled slowdown; when traffic subsides, BE ramps back up without handoffs or instance churn.

-We call this "goodput-aware" allocation: best-effort work only runs when it won't jeopardize SLOs.
+We call this goodput-aware allocation: best-effort work only runs when it won't jeopardize SLOs.

 ## Successfully Limiting Tail Latencies

-![LithOS successfully limits tail latencies by preventing interference.](
+![LithOS successfully limits tail latencies by preventing interference.]( latency.pdf)

-    latency.pdf)
+_Figure: Tail latencies shrink due to bounded preemption latency and spatial masking during LC bursts._

 Without partitioning, sharing systems are unable to limit tail latencies.
-These diverge on MPS, priority, REEF, and Orion.
+These diverge on MPS, priority, [REEF](https://www.usenix.org/conference/nsdi23/presentation/wu), and [Orion](https://doi.org/10.1145/3627703.3629578).
 Temporal partitioning systems are able to limit this to some extent and perform better.
 LithOS effectively limits latencies close to the isolated execution of MPS limits and is the only system that meets all SLOs.
-Specifically, LithOS reduces tail latencies 13× compared to MPS and 12× compared to Orion.
+Specifically, LithOS reduces tail latencies 13× compared to MPS and 12× compared to [Orion](https://doi.org/10.1145/3627703.3629578).

 Why do tails shrink?
 Two reasons: